klschoef/divexplore/README.md

 ```
 Run `ng serve` or `npm start` to start the frontend server.
 Using the default configurations, diveXplore will launch on `http://localhost:4200/`.
 If you change any of the source code, the application will automatically reload.

-## 🔨 Build
-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ---
 ---